Feature #2421

 For the future this is flexible enough that other possibilites are open/easy to implement.

-#23 Updated by Knödlseder Jürgen almost 6 years ago
+#23 Updated by Knödlseder Jürgen over 6 years ago

 Tibaldo Luigi wrote: